stamhoofd/stamhoofd/backend/README.md

 Build, run, or test using the `go` command like you would usually.
 This automatically downloads all that is necessary.

+## Communication

+Communication between backend services happens via [Protocol Buffers](https://developers.google.com/protocol-buffers/).

+> Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
+You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

 ## Structure

 ```bash